Rei Kawakubo: Design work inspiration

-Being one of fashion's most influential designers, Rei Kawakubo strives to challenge the form the traditional garment.
+Being one of fashion's most influential designers, Rei Kawakubo strives to challenge the form of the traditional garment.
 Kawakubo is the second living designer to be honored for an exhibition at the Institute of the Metropolitan Museum of Art.
-This Comme des Garçons exhibition in particular highlights key themes that have inspired and continue to inspire her creativity as a designer.
+This Comme des Garçons exhibition in particular highlights key themes that have inspired, and continue to inspire, her creativity as a designer.
 In the context of the human form, the body is radically reconsidered.
 She proposes new ideas of beauty by creating organic forms and protrusions in her garments, creating outfits that discard standard sizes.
 An example of an exhibition in which she radically questions form is her spring/summer 1997 collection, known as "Body Meets Dress, Dress Meets Body".
 Through this exhibition Kawakubo is targeting body modification through dress, generating unstructured dresses and forms that don't highlight on erogenous zones of the body.
 By doing this, she is also questioning ideas surrounding gender and the body creating transgressive forms, discarding stereotypes surrounding the female.
 One of her latest collections in which these themes are seen is her fall/winter 2017 collection – which she called "the future of silhouette".
 Though Kawakubo is a female designer, she has made a point to state how her femininity doesn't at all influence her work.
 By generating transgressive forms she strives to completely disregard gendered stereotypes, even in context of the male.